 14 May 2021

 BBC Radio 1Xtra, BBC Asian Network and BBC Contains Strong Language are again working together to find the best emerging spoken word talent in the UK.
 Whether you are influenced by poetry, lyricism, rap or hip hop – we want to hear from you!
 We are looking for people with a real passion for spoken word (in any form) who are keen to develop their skills.

 What is Words First?

-Words First is a talent development scheme that will run throughout 2019.
-Selected artists will be given the chance to attend regional workshops in May / June 2019, where they will work with established artists and mentors to develop their work, and be given a platform to perform their own work at regional showcases.
+Words First is a talent development scheme that will run throughout 2021.
+Selected artists will be given the chance to attend digital workshops in July and August 2021, where they will work with established artists and mentors to develop their work, and be given a platform to perform their own work at digital showcases.

-Additionally, throughout the scheme selected artists will be mentored and supported by the BBC, book publisher OWN IT! and a fantastic network of regional poetry organisations including Young Identity, New Writing North, Apples & Snakes and Neu!
-Reekie!.
+Additionally, throughout the scheme selected artists will be mentored and supported by the BBC and a fantastic network of regional poetry organisations including Young Identity, Apples & Snakes, Neu!
+Reekie!, New Writing North, and Nine Arches Press.

-To take part this time, simply upload a short performance video using the link below.
-Entries open 26 April 2019, and videos should be no more than 1 minute long.
+To take part this time, simply upload a short performance video.
+Entries open on 14 May 2021, and videos should be no more than 1 minute long.
 As this is a spoken word talent search, videos with a backing track or other music will not be accepted, so please perform on silence.
-Your video application must be submitted before entries close at 23:59, 10 May 2019.
+Your video application must be submitted before entries close at 23:59, 11 June 2021.

 Follow the links to the entry form and Terms and Conditions below, but please read the FAQs underneath before you enter.

 How long will the workshop(s) take?

 The workshops will take place over six weeks, starting from the week commencing 19th July, a week break taking place the week commencing 16th August and then concluding the week commencing 23rd August.